Cocktails with cachaça: Caipirinha

 The Caipirinha is Brazil's national cocktail made with cachaça, ice, sugar, and lime.
-It is the drink most commonly associated with cachaça.

 In Brazil, other versions of caipirinha are made with different alcoholic beverages or fruits.
 A caipiroska or caipivodka is made with vodka instead of cachaça, while a caipiríssima is made with rum and a sakerinha, with sake.
-Different from the mojito, the caipiríssima is made with crushed lime (not lime juice), and has no mint or soda water.
-If other fruit is used instead of lime, it is usually called a batida or caipifruta.

 Batida

 Batida is a Brazilian cocktail made with the national alcoholic drink cachaça.
 In Portuguese, batida means shaken or milkshake.
 It is made with cachaça, fruit juice (or coconut milk), and sugar.
 It can be blended or shaken with ice.

-In Rio de Janeiro and São Paulo, batidas are traditionally served with feijoada.

-A variation is made adding sweet condensed milk or sour cream.

-The most common fruit used in a Batida are lemon, passion fruit and coconut.

 Rabo-de-galo

 Rabo-de-galo, which means 'cock tail' (in Brazilian Portuguese "cocktail" is called coquetel), is a Brazilian drink made of cachaça and red Vermouth.
 The history of the Rabo de Galo dates back to 1950s and the inauguration of the Cinzano factory in São Paulo, Brazil.
-It is also known as Traçado, the Portuguese word for 'mixed'; alternatively, it is known as a mixture of "everything you have in the bar" in some places.

-In 2024, the Rabo-de-galo was officially recognized by the International Bartenders Association (IBA) and added to its list of Contemporary Classics Drinks.

 Caju amigo

 Caju amigo, also known as cajuzinho (little cashew), is a Brazilian drink made of cachaça and cashew juice.
-In some places, a slice of cashew is put in the drinker's mouth with a little bit of salt, chewed without swallowing, and a shot of cachaça is thrown back straight- swallowing the fruit and the drink at the same time.